The 2025 AI Engineer Reading List

 ARC AGI challenge - a famous abstract reasoning “IQ test” benchmark that has lasted far longer than many quickly saturated benchmarks.

-We covered many of these in Benchmarks 101 and Benchmarks 201, while our Carlini, LMArena, and Braintrust episodes covered private, arena, and product evals (read Hamel on LLM-as-Judge).
-Benchmarks are closely linked to Datasets.
+We covered many of these in Benchmarks 101 and Benchmarks 201, while our Carlini, LMArena, and Braintrust episodes covered private, arena, and product evals (read LLM-as-Judge and the Applied LLMs essay).
+Benchmarks are linked to Datasets.

 Section 3: Prompting, ICL & Chain of Thought